-Reward raised to $15K in case of 3-year-old who was fatally shot at his birthday party
+Reward raised to $15K in case of 3-year-old fatally shot at NE Miami-Dade birthday party

 — Miami-Dade Police (@MiamiDadePD) April 26, 2021

-Elijah was shot, along with a 21-year-old woman, Saturday night at his own birthday party in Northeast Miami-Dade.
-Elijah was taken to the hospital where he later died.
+Investigators said LaFrance was shot, along with a 21-year-old woman, Saturday night.

+The boy’s family had rented a home for the event along Northeast 158th Street.

+At around 8:15 p.m., police said, there was an argument in front of the property.

 The woman sustained injuries that were not life-threatening.